 Harvard University to spend $100 million to redress its slavery ties

-Harvard University said it is committing $100 million to study and redress the Ivy League institution's historical ties to slavery, with A new report finding that former staff and faculty once enslaved more than 70 people.
+Harvard University said it is committing $100 million to study and redress the Ivy League institution's historical ties to slavery, with a new report finding that early staff and faculty at the 386-year-old school once enslaved more than 70 people.

-On Tuesday, Harvard President Larry Bacow announced the historic pledge, along with the release of the 100-plus page report on the institution's legacy of slavery.
-The report also included recommendations for reparations from a committee dedicated to the issue.
+Harvard President Larry Bacow announced the historic pledge on Tuesday, along with the release of the more than 100-page report on the institution's legacy of slavery.
+The report also included recommendations for reparations from a special committee formed to study the issue.

 "As the committee's report powerfully documents, Harvard's history includes extensive entanglements with slavery," Bacow wrote in a message to the Harvard community.
 "The report makes plain that slavery in America was by no means confined to the South."